 Best for: an escape to Scandinavia without leaving New York.

-A Scandinavian refuge in Soho, KABIN is designed by Jeanette Didon, designer of Brooklyn’s Aska and Ekstedt in Sweden.
+A Scandinavian refuge in Hudson Square, KABIN is designed by Jeanette Didon, designer of Brooklyn’s Aska and Ekstedt in Sweden.
 The interiors are both warm and sleek, with high ceilings and exposed beams that evoke a Nordic cabin, and a bright orange firepit provides the ideal glow.
 Order a Danish hot dog or Swedish meatballs alongside a cocktail inspired by a Scandi cardamom bun.

 kabin.nyc